fstrozzi/CIHEAM2015/README.md

 VCF Filtering
 =============

-You had trouble generating the VCF files in the previous steps, you can find them in:
+If you had trouble generating the VCF files in the previous steps, you can find them in:

 ```shell
 /home/formacion/COMUNES/IAMZ/data/CIHEAM/sessions/variation_calling/